paypal-examples/paypal-sdk-server-side-integration/docs/update-from-client-side-helpers-to-server-side.md

 1. Use the client + secret combination to obtain an OAuth access token

-1. Use the OAuth access token to directly make REST calls to the PayPal Order API's -- which you will need for this document.
+1. Use the OAuth access token to directly make REST calls to the PayPal Order APIs -- which you will need for this document.

 > **Tip**
 >